Brian-Ye-2025/ADHD-FMRI/README.md

 # ADHD-FMRI
 ## Introduction
-Data used is from the ADHD-200 Preprocessed initiative and contains neuroimaging data of 362 children and adolescents with ADHD and 585 control subjects. http://preprocessed-connectomes-project.org/adhd200/index.html
+Data used is from the ADHD-200 Preprocessed initiative and contains neuroimaging data of 362 children and adolescents with ADHD and 585 control subjects.
+Functions are focused on exploring fMRI data from the ADHD-200 Sample.
+Data used in examples is at rest data (rest.nii )from patient 0010020

+http://preprocessed-connectomes-project.org/adhd200/index.html

 ## Functions